ElGuillermo/HLL_CRCON_Installer/README.md

 > [!CAUTION]
 > This script should NOT be used on a host that is already running user programs or scripts,
 > as some system-wide software (git, curl, Docker, Docker compose plugin)
-> and settings (realtime clock timezone) will be updated or set.
+> and settings (realtime clock timezone set on UTC) will be updated or set.
 >
 > **Only use it on a freshly installed Linux distro.**